8:45 a.m. to 10:00 a.m.

 - Diane L. Smith, Director of Planning, Research, and Evaluation, Connecticut Housing Finance Authority

-- Catherine R. Branch, Program Officer, Connecticut Statewide Local Initiatives Support Corporation
+- Jim Horan, Executive Director, Connecticut Statewide Local Initiatives Support Corporation

 - Jocelyn Ayer, Community and Economic Development Director, Northwest Hills Council of Governments, CT

-- Louis Barbagallo, President of the Board of Directors, Foundation of Norfolk Living
+- Kate Johnson, Board Chair, Foundation of Norfolk Living

 D3: Reinventing and Reconnecting Hartford’s Union Station Area